 - Keep a record of your blood pressure readings and the time of day they are made.

-For additional help, check out the video on home blood pressure monitoring at Checking blood pressure: Do try this at home from Harvard Health Publications.
+For additional help, check out the video on home blood pressure monitoring at Checking blood pressure: Do try this at home from Harvard Health Publishing.